moonjason/node-cluster-workerthreads/Readme.md

-These separate instances are used to
+These separate instances are used to spread out traffic, making applications run smoother.

+If an instance, fails, user joins a different instance or a new thread gets created.